Picnic Bay State School: History

 The Magnetic Island State School was constructed in 1921, probably by local builder Mr Shrock, and replaced an earlier provisional school building erected in 1913.

 The island was first settled by the Butler family in 1877.
 Harry Butler and his family established a small dairy, orchard and a mixed farm in Picnic Bay.
 The family experimented with the planting of pineapples and after building small huts adjacent to their house the island became a favourite weekend and holiday destination for mainland people.
 They also established a ferry service which operated well into the 20th century.
 Other settlers had established farms in accessible bays round the island by the early 1900s.
 Vegetables, pineapples and fruit were grown for sale on the mainland.

 Tourist development of the island began in earnest when Robert Hayles built an hotel at Picnic Bay in 1901.
 The island's reputation as a holiday resort brought many settlers to the various bays where guest houses and holiday huts were established.
 Tourism has continued to be the chief source of livelihood for many people residing on Magnetic Island.

 With the early 20th century expansion of settlement on Magnetic Island came the need for the provision of local education.
-Although free, secular, compulsory education had been introduced to Queensland with the Education Act of 1875, school fees and contributions to school building funds still had to be met by parents, and compulsory attendance was rarely enforced prior to 1900.
+Although free, secular, compulsory education had been introduced to Queensland with the Education Act 1875, school fees and contributions to school building funds still had to be met by parents, and compulsory attendance was rarely enforced prior to 1900.
 Magnetic Island children who did receive an education during this period generally boarded on the mainland and attended the Townsville schools.